-If a communicating hydrocele does not go away on its own and is not treated, it can lead to an inguinal hernia.
-In this condition, part of the intestine or intestinal fat pushes through an opening (inguinal canal) in the groin area.
+If a communicating hydrocele doesn’t go away on its own or doesn’t receive treatment, it can cause an inguinal hernia.
+If you have an inguinal hernia, part of your intestine or intestinal fat pushes through an opening (inguinal canal) in the groin area.

 Symptoms and Causes